This page may contain affiliate links, see our disclaimer here.

-A day trip to Phaistós can easily be combined with a visit to the beach at Matala, where there are also ruins of roman caves and a very interesting history.
+A day trip to Phaistós can also easily be combined with a visit to the beach at Matala, where there are also ruins of roman caves and a very interesting history.

 Another nearby beachside village is Kokkinos Pirgos, a sleepy fishing village on the south coast where visitors combine sea, sand and history, and a visit to the Red Castle Fish Taverna.